marijnh/Eloquent-JavaScript/13_browser.md

 The first part tells us that this URL uses the HTTP ((protocol)) (as opposed to, for example, encrypted HTTP, which would be _https://_).
 Then comes the part that identifies which ((server)) we are requesting the document from.
 Last is a path string that identifies the document (or _((resource))_) we are interested in.

-Machines connected to the Internet get an _((IP address))_, a number that can be used to send messages to that machine, and looks something like `149.210.142.219` or `2001:4860:4860::8888`.
+Machines connected to the internet get an _((IP address))_, a number that can be used to send messages to that machine, and looks something like `149.210.142.219` or `2001:4860:4860::8888`.
 Since lists of more or less random numbers are hard to remember and awkward to type, you can instead register a _((domain)) name_ for an address or set of addresses.
 I registered _eloquentjavascript.net_ to point at the IP address of a machine I control and can thus use that domain name to serve web pages.

 {{index browser}}